I3A-NavSys/utrafman_sim/docs/README.md

 To install MATLAB, you can follow the official tutorial [here](https://es.mathworks.com/help/install/ug/install-mathworks-software.html).
 Once you have installed MATLAB, you need to install the ROS Toolbox.
 To do that, you can follow the official tutorial [here](https://es.mathworks.com/help/ros/ug/install-ros-toolbox.html).
 When MATLAB and all the dependencies are installed, you only need to open the `/src/matlab/` folder in MATLAB.

-MATLAB Current Folder section should be like this:
-- **classes**: folder that contains all the classes used.
-- **config**: folder that contains configuration files.
-- **simulations**: folder that contains simulation definitions files.
-- **tools**: folder that contains tools, like telemetry viewer or error.

 Finally, as custom ROS messages are used, you need to compile them.
 Use script file `/src/matlab/tools/ros-custom-message-compiler.m` to compile them.
 Edit the file to define where python is installed in your computer.
 Once you have compiled the messages, you are ready to run simulations.
 You could find more information about how to compile custom ROS messages [here](https://es.mathworks.com/help/ros/custom-message-support.html?s_tid=CRUX_lftnav).
 Once you have done all previous steps, you are ready to run simulations.

 ## 5.3.
 Running a test simulation